How to analyze landing pages: the four signals beyond bounce rate

 Part of our GA4 troubleshooting coverage.
 Also see what GA4's engagement overview gets wrong and what bounce rate actually measures.

-One in five "high-bounce" landing pages is not broken.
-I pulled 1,007 landing pages across Clickport customer sites over the last 90 days, and 20.2% of the pages with bounce rate above 70% had engagement scores above 50.
-That means visitors who scrolled deep and stayed for a real amount of time, on pages the bounce rate flagged as failures.
+One in five "high-bounce" landing pages isn't broken.
+I pulled 1,007 landing pages across the sites we measure over the last 90 days, and 20.2% of the pages with bounce rate above 70% had engagement scores above 50.
+That means one page in five got flagged unfairly.
+These were visitors who scrolled deep and stayed for a real amount of time, on pages the bounce rate called failures.

 The bounce rate said one thing.
 The behavior said another.

 On the average landing page, most visitors never click through to a second page.
 That has been true for as long as landing pages have existed.
-So when your report opens with bounce rate as the headline metric, it is telling you what is normal, not what is working.
+So when your report opens with bounce rate as the headline metric, it's telling you what is normal, not what is working.

 This article is the four signals to read instead, in order.
 The framework works in any analytics tool, GA4 included, once you know which sub-reports to chain together.